Why Is HubSpot’s Stock Down 65%?

 B2B teams should first confirm whether enrichment is active on the account.
 If it is, the review should not stop at one setting, because the relevant controls may sit across separate parts of the platform:

-Teams should read the July 1 DPA update directly rather than relying only on summaries or platform commentary.
+Teams should read any DPA update directly rather than relying only on summaries or platform commentary.
 Vendor terms can change between announcement and rollout, so the risk is not just what the policy says on day one, but whether anyone is watching for changes before the effective date.

 This should also become a recurring governance habit across the full SaaS stack, not just HubSpot.
 Any platform that stores CRM, account, contact or usage data may eventually expand how that data is used.
 A team that only checks settings during implementation can miss policy changes that appear between normal review cycles.